-Having said that, this guide describes a methodology for formal ontology development presented in the form of a simple process model of recommended steps and a series of distinct principles for consultation during conceptual modelling activities.
+This guide describes a methodology for formal ontology development presented in the form of a simple process model of recommended steps and a series of distinct principles for consultation during conceptual modelling activities.
 These principles are deemed pertinent to the creation of information systems about scientific and scholarly knowledge using formal ontology, although in practice the scope of their application may be broader.
-The principles are arranged in thematic groups representing clusters of relevant, practical modelling issues and responses They constitute a list of functional conclusions regarding key questions/problems recurrently encountered in conceptual modelling activities and have been arrived at through hands on, empirical engagement in ontology construction over the past twenty years.
+The principles are arranged in thematic groups representing clusters of relevant, practical modelling issues and responses.
+They constitute a list of functional conclusions regarding key questions/problems recurrently encountered in conceptual modelling activities that have been arrived at through over twenty years of hands on, empirical engagement in ontology construction.

 Theoretical Background

 The principles presented here are a consolidation of a consciously different perspective on formal ontology development to other major methodological approaches that have been outlined in the literature.
-This differentiation arises out of the practical effort to apply existing methodologies and finding the need to take new ground positions with regards to the task of ontology development itself and the limits that it faces precisely in order to meet the end of providing functional models for the fields under investigation.
+This differentiation arises out of the practical effort to apply existing methodologies and finding the need to take new ground positions with regards to the task of ontology development itself and the limits that it faces in order to meet the end goal of providing functional models for the fields under investigation.
 It is necessary, then, in preface to an explication of the proposed process model and principles, to elaborate on the background assumptions and context from which they have been developed.

-This introduction will briefly outline how the ground positions on formal ontology that we take here differ with regards to some other major schools of formal ontology, leaving detailed argumentation defending specific points to be fully addressed in other fora.
+This introduction briefly outlines how the ground positions on formal ontology that we take here differ with regards to some other major schools of formal ontology, leaving detailed argumentation defending specific points to be fully addressed in other fora.

-The basic issue to address is what the product of a modelling effort is, what is a formal ontology?
+The basic issue to address is what the product of a modelling effort is: what is a formal ontology?
 There is general agreement between different schools of modelling at least that a formal ontology is a tool for communication in distributed information environments.
 We, further, take the position that with regards to scientific and scholarly communication, the model is also necessarily a means of representation of some aspects of reality.

-Where there is room for disagreement and position taking after this relates to the issues of:
+Where there is room for disagreement and position-taking after this relates to the issues of:

-What kind of representational tool a formal ontology is,
+what kind of representational tool a formal ontology is;

-The precision of the relation between a formal ontology and the reality it attempts to represent,
+the precision of the relation between a formal ontology and the reality it attempts to represent; and

-What aspect of reality a formal ontology does represent and how this affects its verifiability
+what aspect of reality a formal ontology does represent and how this affects its verifiability.

 We argue that formal ontologies with regards to their form belong to the class of logical theories and, as such, belong to the general class of discrete mathematical theories.
-They are further distinguished by explicitly aiming to approximate reality and, therefore, are conditioned by this representative functionality – i.e. their connection to empirical reality - with regards to their truth functionality The kinds of mathematical representation of reality include but are not limited to such different forms as continuous functions, neural networks, statistical models, logical theories.
+They are further distinguished by explicitly aiming to approximate reality and, therefore, are conditioned by this representative functionality – i.e. their connection to empirical reality - with regards to their truth functionality The kinds of mathematical representation of reality include but are not limited to such different forms as continuous functions, neural networks, statistical models, and logical theories.